 Beginnings of English

 You will be introduced to the language, literature and culture of medieval England and study Old and Middle English texts.
 In this module you’ll familiarise yourself with the knowledge needed for reading and understanding medieval texts.
 In addition you will be introduced to the basics of grammar and spelling conventions.
-For this module you will have two 1-hour lectures and a 1-hour seminar per week.
+For this module you will have two one-hour lectures and a one-hour seminar per week.